WildlifeDatasets/wildlife-tools/README.md

 ### 4. Move your deployed checkpoints to your PrecisionTrack deployment directory

-Once done, simply move the newly generated deployed checkpoints to your PrecisionTrack's [deploying_directory](https://github.com/VincentCoulombe/precision_track/tree/main/configs)
+Once done, move the newly generated deployed ONNX or TensorRT checkpoints to your PrecisionTrack's [deploying_directory](https://github.com/VincentCoulombe/precision_track/tree/main/configs).
+Then, follow PrecisionTrack's documentation to operationalize your checkpoint.

 ## Citation